Features of the code editor

 You can search and replace text in single or multiple files.
-For more information, see Finding and Replacing Text.
+For more information, see Find and replace text.
 You can use regular expressions to find and replace text.
-For more information, see Using Regular Expressions in Visual Studio.
+For more information, see Use regular expressions in Visual Studio.

 The different Visual Studio languages offer different sets of features, and in some cases the features behave differently in different languages.
 Many of these differences are specified in the descriptions of the features, but for more information you can see the sections on specific Visual Studio languages.

 |Syntax Coloring||Some syntax elements of code and markup files are colored differently to distinguish them.
 For example, keywords (such as

 You can see the default color for each type, and you can change the color for any specific syntax element in the Fonts and Colors, Environment, Options dialog box, which you can open from the Tools menu.

 |Error and Warning Marks||As you add code and build your solution, you may see (a) different-colored wavy underlines (known as squiggles) or (b) light bulbs appearing in your code.
 Red squiggles denote syntax errors, blue denotes compiler errors, green denotes warnings, and purple denotes other types of errors.
 Quick Actions suggest fixes for problems and make it easy to apply the fix.